Department of Justice is now the Department of Communities and Justice. Find out more >

-The Secretary of the Department of Justice may also issue a certificate confirming / declaring whether or not you were registered on the JP register at a particular time.
+The Secretary of the Department of Communities and Justice may also issue a certificate confirming / declaring whether or not you were registered on the JP register at a particular time.
 The certificate is admissible evidence in legal proceedings.

 In limited circumstances, we may be required to disclose your personal information without your consent.
 This includes your private contact details, such as your home address and private phone numbers.
 We may be required to disclose this information in connection with:

 To find out more about your right to privacy and the

 Privacy and Personal Information Protection Act 1998, visit the